abishekatp/notes/QC/132_MS_Quantum_Information.md

 \alpha_a|a\rangle
 $$

 The above vector doesn't always make sense because the resulting vecot won't always be a valid quantum state vector.
-The problem with the above equation is that in the probabilistic settings we have defined the value of $r_{ab}$ for each classical state $a \in \Sigma_1$ using the following sum,
+The problem with the above equation is that in the probabilistic settings we have defined the probability of $X_1$ as $r_{ab}$ for each classical state $a \in \Sigma_1$ using the following sum formula,

 $$
 r_a = \sum_{b \in \Sigma_2} r_{ab}
 $$

-If we try to construct a similar formula for in the quantum case, then we will get something like below.
+If we try to construct a similar formula for the quantum state, then we will get something like below.

 $$
 \alpha_a = \sum_{b \in \Sigma_2} \alpha_{ab}